Scattering amplitudes in Quadratic Graivty in a general formalism: The Dirac-Pauli quantization and its generalizations

 The last expression imitates usual path integral in QM, however with the subtle detail that the Hamiltonian is continued to imaginary values of the ghost variables.
 This may generate real divergent exponentials, and the integral may not exist.
-This existence issue has to be analyzed model by model.
-Fortunately, in the present case, this unpleasant feature does not take place \cite{salvio}-\cite{salvio2}, \cite{strumia1}-\cite{strumia3}.
+This was one of the unwanted features that were anticipated by the authors \cite{gross}.
+Fortunately, this does not happen for the Pais-Uhlenbeck model.
+This notable result was found, for instance, in \cite{salvio}.

+Another possible drawback of the above quantization is the appearence of modified hamiltonian $H_c(p,x, -iP,iX)$ which may spoil desired features of the original model.
+For Quadratic Gravity, it may be the renormalization property.
+Or symmetries which are considered fundamental can be spoiled as well.
+This has to be analyzed carefully model by model.